[ previous ] [ Contents ] [ 1 ] [ 2 ] [ 3 ] [ 4 ] [ 5 ] [ 6 ] [ 7 ] [ 8 ] [ 9 ] [ 10 ] [ 11 ] [ next ]

 Itemize

-Itemization is probably the mostly used list in LaTeX
+Itemization is probably the mostly used list in LaTeX.
+It also

 provides four levels.